molily/molily.de/_posts/2020-11-21-testing-angular.md

   `NgFor` with Pagination
 </aside>

 `PaginateDirective` works similar to `NgFor`, but does not render all list items at once.
 It spreads the items over pages, usually called **pagination**.

-Per default, only 10 items are rendered.
+Per default, only ten items are rendered.
 The user can turn the pages by clicking on “next” or “previous” buttons.

 <div class="book-sources" markdown="1">
 - [PaginateDirective: Source code](https://github.com/molily/paginate-directive/blob/main/src/app/paginate.directive.ts)